Welcome to Tellers, Untold. I am Vanessa.

 this is our Thanksgiving episode.
 And I want to speak to you guys about what it was like for slaves during Thanksgiving.

-interesting enough on like today, I’m going to kind of compare the two.
+Interestingly enough on like today, I’m going to kind of compare the two.
 So during slavery, so our ancestors, many of them spent Thanksgiving where they started off in church.
-So black pastors would get together and small, they would get together in small churches, and the black pastors would have sermons related to hope and struggle and fear and triumphs, you know, some of the same things that they would normally do.
+So black pastors would get together and small, they would get together in small churches, and the black pastors would have sermons related to hope and struggle and fear and triumphs, some of the same things they would normally do.
 But that would be like the beginning of Thanksgiving morning for them.
 And the slaves would also organize tiny feast among themselves.
-And within those feast, so they would have wild game, which I’ve never had, it’s a meat wild game, and the field slaves would go out, they would usually hunt for the wild game for their families and the close slave friends, while the women slaves they would make you know, those Pol pancakes or also known as like, the people call them slave hoe cakes.
+And within those feasts, so they would have wild game, which I’ve never had, it’s a wild meat game, and the field slaves would go out, they would usually hunt for the wild game for their families and the close slave friends, while the women slaves they would make you know, those Pol pancakes or also known as like, the people call them slave hoe cakes.
 Which are kind of you know, kind of like the pancakes, sweet pancakes, those are so good.

 I wonder why they don’t like you can’t get them in the restaurants as much.
 I only know one place in Chicago Dixie kitchen, but I don’t even know if they’re still around.
 Anyways, they would make those pancakes are the the slaveholder cakes, and they would make cornbread,